State Farm is a below average paying insurer in personal injury cases. They insure cars, trucks, motorcycles and homes.

 However, I’ve added settlements to this article since making the video.
 Thus, this article may have some interesting info that the video may not have.

 Let’s look at some State Farm car, vehicle and other accident settlements.
+While the settlements get smaller as the article progresses, the verdicts increase further down in the article.

 $125,000 Settlement With State Farm for Wrist Fracture and Surgery from Car Crash